mfikes/shrimp/README.md

 4. Go to the details page for any of the Shrimp
 5. Switch to the namespace for that view controller using `(in-ns 'shrimp.detail-view-controller)`.
 6. Try updating the text in one of the fields with `(set! (.-text @name-text-field) "Hello”)`.

+You can also establish a REPL over TCP/IP with a test device.
+To do this, modify `:brepl {:ip "127.0.0.1”}` in `project.clj` and `(ws-repl/connect "ws://127.0.0.1:9001”)` in the `dev` version of `shrimp.init.weasel-connect` to reflect your Mac’s IP address.

 Here is what this all looks like in [Cursive](https://cursiveclojure.com):